5 ways to keep your small business protected

 There’s one thing experts agree upon: All businesses, even the smallest, should have a security plan in place as part of their regular business policies.

-Just because a business is small doesn’t mean it’s immune to a burglary or another loss of its assets.
+Just because a business is small doesn’t mean it is immune to a burglary or another loss of its assets.
 Police officers and security guards agree that it is better to be safe than sorry, for individuals to be aware of their surroundings and to report suspicious behavior or situations.

 1. What steps do I need to take?

-Business owners can consult with a security assessment firm to receive professional help, Goldsworth says.
+An inspection and evaluation of the workplace is usually a good place to begin.
+Business owners can consult with a security assessment firm, Goldsworth says.
+A security expert can work with the business owner to determine their needs and what they can receive for their budget.
 A business owner may have a sense of what they need based on an incident that has occurred, or they may need more guidance from the security expert.

 The evaluation will ensure the business protects the correct vulnerabilities and assets and installs an appropriate system to address those issues.
 Business owners may consider: